 Composer, Sound Designer

-Theatre includes: The Hairy Ape (Old Vic/Park Avenue Armory, New York); Once in a Lifetime (Young Vic); The Effect (National Theatre); It Felt Like a Kiss (Manchester International Festival); Horlicks and Armageddon (Brighton Town Hall).
+Theatre includes: The Twilight Zone (composition and sound design, Almeida); The Hairy Ape (Old Vic/Park Avenue Armory, New York); Once in a Lifetime (Young Vic); The Effect (National Theatre); It Felt Like a Kiss (Manchester International Festival); Horlicks and Armageddon (Brighton Town Hall).

-Live scores include: The Fall of the House of Usher (BFI Southbank); Sci-Fi Days of Fear and Wonder (BFI/Screen Archive South East/Cinecity – at Herstmonceux Observatory and Elektriteater, Tartu); The Big Story (BBC Radio 4); Sonakinatography (Raven Row); The Midwich Cuckoos; You Want Me to Say That I Love You (Cinecity/Duke of Yorks, Brighton).
+Live scores include: Open Ear (BBC Radio 3 at LSO St Luke’s); The Fall of the House of Usher (BFI Southbank); Sci-Fi Days of Fear and Wonder (BFI/Screen Archive South East/Cinecity – at Herstmonceux Observatory and Elektriteater, Tartu); The Big Story (BBC Radio 4); Sonakinatography (Raven Row); The Midwich Cuckoos; You Want Me to Say That I Love You (Cinecity/Duke of Yorks, Brighton).

 Other music performance includes: Harmonic Series (Royal Festival Hall); Infrasonic (Purcell Room/Liverpool Cathedral); Ealing Feeder (Cafe Oto/Kings Place/Cardiff Millennium Centre/Supersonic/Museum of London/Horse Hospital/National Sawdust, Brooklyn); The Invisible Telegraph of Tomorrow (Centre for Contemporary Art, Glasgow); Saisonscape (The Arnolfini/Cafe Oto); Daylight Music (Union Chapel); The Click Live (BBC World Service); Echo Fantasy (Newhaven Fort); Eye Music (Handel House).